-The non-burned forests (CONT, HT) were characterized by extremely low understory ANPP, less than 20 g m-2 y-1, with most of the ANPP composed of relatively shade-tolerant woody plants like greenbrier, poison ivy, and Vitis spp.
+The non-burned forest treatments (CONT, HT) were characterized by extremely low understory ANPP, less than 20 g m-2 y-1, with most of the ANPP composed of relatively shade-tolerant woody plants like greenbrier, poison ivy, and Vitis spp.
 Low productivity in the non-burned forests were likely due to low levels of light and the mulching effect of litter, which inhibited the growth of grasses and shade-intolerant plants (Facelli et al. 1991, Hiers et al. 2007), which were the primary components of the understory for the burned treatments.
 Plants with C4 photosynthetic pathways are largely absent when solar radiation available to the understory is below 20% of total incident solar radiation (Pearcy 1990).
-Feltrin et al. (2016) found that understory light intensities were approximately 30% of incoming solar radiation for the CONT and HT treatments.

-The understory ANPP of the burned forests was intermediate between the non-burned forests and frequently burned savannas, had fairly equal proportions of woody and herbaceous ANPP, and contained large amounts of grasses.
-The understory light conditions of the burned RRB treatment was similar to non-burned forests while the HT4 treatment had approximately 60% of light reaching the understory (Feltrin et al. 2016).
-The increased ANPP in the burned forest treatments under both low and moderate light availability indicates that the fire had positive effects beyond its effects on overstory canopy development and understory light availability.
+Feltrin et al. (2016) found that understory light intensities were approximately 30% of incoming solar radiation for the CONT, HT, and RBB treatments, but 60% for the HT4 treatment.
+Despite the different overstory and light conditions, both HT4 and RRB had much greater ANPP and proportion of herbaceous than the non-burned forests indicating greater potential forage for deer or other wildlife species.
+While we only present biomass data from the end of the growing season, monthly measurements of percent cover found similar rankings among functional groups throughout the year with the exception of a small component of spring ephemeral forbs which represented 2-6% of cover during spring (Supplementary Figure 1).